Saxsori/javaOne/README.md

 By the way, let's talk about the manifest file!
 It's an important part of your JAR file.
 Think of it as an ID card that introduces your Java application.
 It contains vital information, like which class holds the main function, which is the entry of the program.
 In this case, the content of a Manifest.txt file should be: ``Main-Class: Main``.
 This ensures that when we run the JAR file, the correct class will be launched as the entry point of our application.

+### Java Virtual Machine (JVM)
+Now Let's Go a bit deeper, As has been mentioned before, in simple cases, like standalone programs, java does have a two-step compilation process to run your code.
+First, the ``javac`` command compiles your Java source code into bytecode, a low-level representation of the program.
+Then comes the exciting part!
+The Java Virtual Machine (JVM) enters the stage when you use the ``java`` command.
+The JVM is like a virtual computer that executes your bytecode, translating it into machine-specific instructions on the fly.
+This allows Java programs to be platform-independent, running on any system with a compatible JVM.

+Other programming languages, such as Kotlin, Scala, and Groovy, also rely on virtual machines for code execution.
+The purpose of using a virtual machine is to provide a layer of abstraction, enabling developers to write code once and run it on different platforms without worrying about low-level details.

+Interestingly, languages like C don't need a virtual machine because they are compiled directly into machine code specific to the target system, skipping the intermediate bytecode step.
+So, the JVM adds a dash of magic to Java by bridging the gap between your code and the underlying hardware, making Java a versatile and widely used language.

+And there are actually a few reasons behind using the bytecode step, Firstly, bytecode serves as an intermediate representation of the code that is platform-independent.
+By compiling Java source code into bytecode, Java achieves its famous 'write once, run anywhere' capability.
+The bytecode is not tied to any specific hardware or operating system, making it portable across different platforms.

+Secondly, the bytecode acts as a layer of abstraction between the high-level Java code and the underlying hardware.
+It allows for various optimizations and enhancements to be applied during runtime by the JVM.
+These optimizations can improve performance, and memory management, like a built-in garbage collector, and avoid other security vulnerabilities as well.

+However, some programming languages like C can skip the intermediate bytecode step because they are compiled directly into machine code specific to the target system.
+This direct compilation allows C to achieve closer interaction with the underlying hardware, making it suitable for low-level programming tasks.
+Java's bytecode step, on the other hand, strikes a balance between platform independence and runtime optimizations, making it a popular choice for building robust and portable applications.

 ## Code Structure